smcclab/smc-course/_workshops/04-envelopes-note-structure.md

 Your tutors will help fill ensembles up by following some flexible criteria:

 1. **ensembles should be new**: We don't want super close friends / work colleagues forming groups or to have the same group as you might have in a different class.
-Your laptop ensemble should be mainly people you don't know (yet!), you have the whole semester to build a great new group of computer music colleagues!
+Your ensemble should be mainly people you don't know (yet!), you have the whole semester to build a great new group of computer music colleagues!
 2. **groups should show diversity**: We _do_ want to have a range of gender identities, backgrounds, academic levels (under-/post-grad), interests, and style preferences in each group.
 Groups should have some "note" people and some "sound" people, some people who like techno, some who like classical, some who run Linux and some who run Windows.
 3. **groups should be (a bit) comfortable**: We don't want to isolate people by putting them in a certain group.
-If someone looks like they will be lonely or uncomfortable we might rebalance groups so that they can have a productive experience
+If someone looks like they will be lonely or uncomfortable we might re-balance groups so that they can have a productive experience
 4. **groups should be practical**: groups will need to start working together _this week_ so schedules and life circumstances will need to be discussed **today**.
 Find a time to record your group diary in the next seven days.
 If you can't then you won't be able to later in the semester and the group will need to change.

 If you have _any_ concerns about the group formation process you can let your tutor know during the workshop.
 If you have a concern that you don't want to bring to your tutor, please email the course convenor to raise it and we can help :-)

 ## Resources